staleread/HearMyPaper/README.md

 # HearMyPaper

-Secure your course projects, unlock them with a token, and only let the instructor listen
+Secure your course project, and only let the instructor listen!